solsticedhiver/rtl_heatmap/README.md

       --dbmin DBMIN         Minimum value to consider for colormap normalization --dbmax DBMAX         Maximum value to consider for colormap normalization -c COLORMAP, --colormap COLORMAP
-                            Specify the colormap to use (all to get a list of available colormaps)
+                            Specify the colormap to use (use "list" to get a list of available colormaps)
       -f FORMAT, --format FORMAT
                             Format of the output image file